 9/5: CBS News 24/7 Episode 1

-Investigation into deadly school shooting in Winder, Georgia; Ravens v.
-Chiefs kicking off new NFL season
+Investigation into deadly school shooting in Winder, Georgia; Ravens vs Chiefs kicking off new NFL season

 View CBS News In